 * The mission "Devil's Advocate." [[spoiler:Getting to take the helm of the infamous Queen Anne's Revenge and all forty of her guns.]]

 ** Topped when you get to steal a Portuguese Man of War and get to put all its awesome firepower to use.
 The ship ultimately goes on to become Black Bart's ''Royal Fortune''.
-For added awesome value, [[spoiler: you get to defeat that ship in the final sequence of the game.]]
+For added awesome value, [[spoiler: you get to defeat that ship in the final sequence of the game, no matter how easy or hard it is for the player.]]

 * The fact that the Animus doesn't desynch if Edward dives off of the ''Jackdaw'', swims towards an enemy ship, boards and captures it single-handedly -- thereby foregoing the need for a naval combat against that ship -- means that it's entirely possible that he actually did this at ''least'' once!